Henry Johnson volunteered to serve in World War I and became one of the best-known soldiers in the unit that became known as the Harlem Hellfighters.

-Johnson wanted to serve and traveled to Brooklyn to sign up; he was assigned to the all-black unit of the National Guard that was to become the 369th U.S. Infantry Regiment.
-At that time, African-Americans could only join some divisions of the military and were relegated to non-combat, support roles.
+Johnson wanted to serve and traveled to Brooklyn to sign up; he was assigned to Company C, 15th New York (Colored) Infantry Regiment.
+It was an all-black Natioanl Guard unit that later became the 369th U.S. Infantry Regiment.
+At that time, African Americans could only join some divisions of the military.
+They were also always assigned to non-combat, support roles.

 Initially Johnson and some of the unit worked guard duty in New York (Albany and Rotterdam) until the men were sent to Spartanburg, South Carolina, for combat training.
-In the South, the men encountered discrimination from the locals, who pushed them from the town sidewalks and refused to sell snacks and cigarettes to them.
-The Southerners were outraged at the sight of black men in U.S. Army uniforms.
+Southerners resented Black men in Army uniforms.
+The locals pushed them from the town sidewalks and refused to sell the soldiers snacks and cigarettes.
+When the military saw what was happening, they did what they could to speed the men’s departure for Europe.

-When the 369th shipped overseas, some of the unit were left at the port to unload ships; those who were taken inland were assigned to dig latrines.
+Once there, things weren’t much better.
+Because Black soldiers were not permitted in combat, some of the 369th were left at the port to unload ships.
+Those who were taken inland were assigned to dig latrines.

 Johnson as Hellfighter Hero

-1918 Johnson and a fellow soldier, 17-year-old Robert Needham, were assigned to sentry duty, covering the midnight to 4 a.m. shift.
+The 369th established camp in the Argonne Forest.
+On May 15, 1918, Johnson and a fellow soldier, 17-year-old Needham Roberts, were assigned to sentry duty.
+They were covering the midnight to 4 a.m. shift.

-Johnson and Needham heard something in the bushes about 50 yards away and then the sound of what sounded like the snipping of the barbed wire around their encampment.
-Johnson knew they would need to alert the base and told Needham to go wake the others.
-As Needham rose to leave his sentry position, he was wounded badly; both men knew he would not make it back to warn the others.
+That night, Johnson and Roberts heard something in the bushes about 50 yards away.
+The sound was faint, but they worried that the enemy was snipping away the barbed wire around their encampment.
+Johnson knew they would need to alert the base and told Roberts to go wake the others.
+As Roberts rose to leave his sentry position, he was wounded badly.
+Both men saw that he could not make it back to warn the others.

 Johnson unpacked a box of 30 hand grenades.
-Needham was strong enough to pull himself to a sitting position so he could hand the grenades to Johnson.
+Roberts was strong enough to pull himself to a sitting position so he could hand the grenades to Johnson.
 When the grenades ran out, Johnson grabbed his rifle and began firing.
-He soon ran out of ammunition, so he tried to load his French-assigned rifle with American bullets but the gun jammed.
+He soon ran out of ammunition.
+The only solution he could think of was to try to load his French-assigned rifle with American bullets.
+Unforunately, that jammed the gun.
 In the dark, Johnson began brandishing the butt of the rifle to whack anyone near him until he could reach his bolo knife. “[I] slashed in a million directions.
 Each slash meant something, believe me,” Johnson said later.

 About an hour after the fight began, other men in the unit appeared and helped fight off the Germans.

-At daylight, members of the 369th, along with their French comrades, could finally see what remained of the battle area.
-They estimated that about 20-35 Germans had approached; four Germans lay dead, and the French were able to recover weapons of many others.
+At daylight, members of the 369th, along with their French comrades, could finally see what remained in the battle area.
+They estimated that about 20-35 Germans had approached.
+Four Germans lay dead, and the French were able to recover the weapons of many others.

-Johnson and Needham were taken to a field hospital; it was determined that Johnson had incurred 21 separate wounds.
+Henry Johnson and Needham Roberts were taken to a field hospital.
+Both were patched up, and it was determined that Johnson had incurred 21 separate wounds.

 Recognition for Heroic Harlem Hellfighters

-The Germans began referring to the 369th as “hellfighters” after this battle, and the French amended that to be Harlem Hellfighters.”
+After this battle, the Germans began referring to the 369th as “hellfighters.”
+This was soon amended to be Harlem Hellfighters.

-Johnson and Roberts were both promoted to be sergeants.
+Johnson and Roberts were both made sergeants.
 They also received France’s highest military honor, the Croix de Guerre.
-Johnson’s ribbon also featured a golden palm for “extraordinary valor.”
+Johnson’s carried the added distinction of Croix de Guerre avec Palme “extraordinary valor.”
 He was the first American to receive this high honor from the French government.
-Recognition from the American government did not come so readily.
+Recognition from the United States was slow in coming.

 The 369th Infantry was the first unit to return to New York after the war, and a big parade, running from 23rd Street and Fifth Avenue to 145th Street and Lenox Avenue in Harlem, was held in their honor.

-While the color of their skin eventually barred them from the Victory Parade held later in the spring, however, this was not an issue for the parade on February 17.
-All along the way there were multitudes of well-wishers.
+Though they were delighted to be recognized with this parade, the U.S. military barred them from the all-encompassing Victory Parade held later in the spring.
+On February 17, however, they enjoyed glorious honors.
+There were multitudes of well-wishers all along the parade route.
 The reporter for The New York Times (February 18, 1919) wrote that candy and cigarettes were tossed to the men by cheering crowds.
 Both Henry Frick and Mrs. Vincent Astor were spotted waving flags from upper-story windows of their homes on Fifth Avenue.
 In Harlem, the outpouring of people was overwhelming.
 Schoolchildren were given the day so that they could attend and celebrate the men’s homecoming.

-Colonel Haywood led his men on the parade route with great pride, but after Haywood, the most famous face in the parade was Sgt.
+Colonel Haywood led his men on the parade route with great pride.
+However, the most famous face in the parade was Sgt.
 Henry Johnson—the man who became known as the “Black Death.”

-At the end of the parade, the 2900 soldiers were packed onto subway car after subway car to travel to 34th Street armory where they were to be honored with a chicken dinner.
-Their families–desperate to be with them–followed.
+At the end of the parade, the 2900 soldiers were packed on to subway cars to travel to the 34th Street Armory where they were to be honored with a chicken dinner.
+Their families–so excited to be with them–followed.
 The reporter from The New York Times wrote: “…the white officers of the regiment …could not have been more courteous or attentive to the visitors….[they held] long conversations with negro mothers wearing gold stars.”

 Johnson After Service

-Johnson returned to Albany and tried to resume his job as a Red Cap porter, however, the injury to his left foot was severe enough that he found he could not continue his job.
-What’s more, no one had properly filled out his discharge papers to reflect in injuries.
-This meant he received no disability benefits.
+Johnson returned to Albany and tried to resume his job as a railroad porter.
+Unfortunately, the injury to his left foot was severe enough that he found he could not continue his job.
+The initial story about Johnson was that he received no disability benefits, but recent research uncovers the fact that he did receive some help.
+He was in Walter Reed Hospital in 1920 or 1921, and may have received other care.

-In 1929 he died destitute.
-He was 32 years old.
+He died from heart disease (myocarditis) at a very young age.
+He was only 32 years old.
 Despite his lack of family, someone realized that Johnson deserved a military burial; and he was interred in Arlington Cemetery.

 What Happened to Johnson?